GeorgeBotzakis/CET345-Assignment-2/README.md

-# CET345-Assignment-2
-The project developed for the final assignment of the CET345: Professional Games Portfolio module of the university.
 # Game Title: Force
 # Description
 The game developed during the course of the CET345: Professional Games Portfolio module of the university.